Believe it or not, seizures don’t just happen to humans.

-Seizures aren’t just for humans – unfortunately, many of our beloved pets suffer from status epilepticus (epilepsy), too.
-Canine seizures are one of the “silent epidemics” that affect dogs across the world.
-Seizures aren’t spoken of as often as hip dysplasia or fleas & ticks, but that doesn’t mean it can’t happen to your dog.
+Unfortunately, many of our beloved pets suffer from status epilepticus (epilepsy), too–including dogs.
+Dog epilepsy is one of the “silent epidemics” that affects dogs across the world.
+Dog seizures aren’t spoken of as often as hip dysplasia or fleas & ticks, but that doesn’t mean it can’t happen to your dog.
 Studies report that Idiopathic epilepsy (the single most common canine seizure disorder) occurs in 0.5 to 5.7 percent of all dogs.

-There are several different kinds of seizures and epilepsy that can cause your pet problems:
+There are several different kinds of seizures in dogs:

-Unfortunately, the number of seizures your dog has are linked to neuron damage in his or her brain.
-This in turn means your pet is more likely to experience seizures again.
+Unfortunately, the number of seizures your dog has is linked to neuron damage in his or her brain.
+This, in turn, means your pet is more likely to experience seizures again.
 For research purposes, most experts classify all seizures in one of three ways:

 - Generalized seizures impact most of the brain and include both sides.